kislow/pretty-OS/vscode/README.md

 ## Motivation

-Motivated by my love for dark themes with saturated colors.
+I like dark themes with saturated colors.
+The say "sharing is caring"

 ## Example